pobeng/pobeng.github.io/_posts/2015-05-17-my-enactus-nationals-experience.md

 **What a difference a year makes.**

 ![Enactus Cover](/assets/enactus-cover.png)
 One year ago today I was counting down the days until high school graduation.
-Suffering from boredom and “senioritis”, I did my usual thing and scrolled through Facebook, hoping to find something remotely interesting.
+Suffering from boredom and "senioritis", I did my usual thing and scrolled through Facebook, hoping to find something remotely interesting.
 Fifteen minutes later, I managed to come across this [video.](https://www.youtube.com/watch?v=oPW25D0WQy8)

 I was probably thinking at the time "Interesting… A 23 minute long video with the title Enactus National Champions.
 What does Enactus even mean?
 There’s no chance my attention span is going to last for more than 5 minutes watching this."
 Little did I know this video was going to change my life.
 Anyways, I watched the first few minutes of the presentation and was instantly hooked to their passion and projects.
 If you haven’t watched Enactus Ryerson’s presentation yet, I would strongly recommend it.
 I will personally guarantee two things.